Bridging the Synthesizability Gap in Perovskites by Combining Computations, Literature Data, and PU Learning: Methods

 We first take the PDF of a publication and convert it into an XML format using docling \cite{Docling}, and then pass it through ChemDataExtractor2 \cite{chemdataextractorv2}, which uses Named Entity Recognition (NER) to filter portions that contain perovskite compositions.
 Here, the code tries to match the text to known chemical formulas of interest.
 We thus extract all the paragraphs that contain a perovskite-type chemical formula.
 The extracted data is then passed through an LLM using the Ollama \cite{Ollama} library that hosts multiple open-source local LLM schemes, providing a lightweight option to quickly screen through a large number of papers, and the output schema is handled at the end.
 If present, we extract the composition, crystal structure, evidence of synthesis, and properties of any compounds.
 Accurate collection of properties was found to be challenging and was discarded here in favor of simply obtaining synthesized perovskite compositions and phases.
 Using this pipeline, we processed over 1000 PDFs of perovskite literature collected by our group over the years and extracted more than 900 compositions. \\

 We found that there were many duplicates among the collected set of compounds, and sometimes the compositions were expressed as, e.g., ``CsPbX$_3$", where X could be any halogen anion but was unspecified in the publication.
 It was also difficult to always parse the crystal structure information for the respective compounds, either due to model challenges or missing information.
 After cleaning and filtering the data, we obtained 206 unique compositions.
 Most of these compounds are alloys or contain different combinations of the previously discussed set of A/B/B'/X species.
+The relative distribution of cation and anion species in the positive and unlabeled sets is illustrated by the frequency charts in \textbf{Figure S6}, which reveal a similar distribution across both sets.
+This similarity ensures sufficient representation within the positive space, enabling reliable predictions of synthesizability for unlabeled compounds.
 We kept the compositional space fixed when extracting the compounds so as not to obtain a sparsely represented dimension (ionic species).
 Since the perovskite descriptor needs both composition and phase, the final step was to determine the preferred crystal structure for the compositions with missing phase information.
 To do this, we used the DFT-computed or RGF-predicted decomposition energy of a compound and assigned the lowest energy phase as the ground state. \\

 The 206 compounds with positive synthesis labels extracted from the literature were added to the 33 compounds from MP with ICSD labels to yield a total positive label set of 239 compounds.
 From the DFT dataset of 909 compounds, 77 overlap with the experimental dataset, meaning that 832 compounds are synthetically unlabeled but have DFT properties.
 This additionally means 162 experimentally known compounds do not have DFT properties, and thus, the RGF models were used to obtain their DFT-accuracy decomposition energy and band gap.
 This combined dataset was then used to train the classifier models discussed next. \\